KAIST-Visual-AI-Group/SyncTweedies/README.md

 <br />

 ## Introduction
 This repository contains the official implementation of SyncTweedies.
-SyncTweedies can be applied to various downstread applications including ambiguous image generation, wide image generation, 360&deg; panorama generation and texturing 3D mesh and Gaussians.
+SyncTweedies can be applied to various downstread applications including ambiguous image generation, arbitrary-sized image generation, 360&deg; panorama generation and texturing 3D mesh and Gaussians.
 More results can be found at our [project webpage](https://synctweedies.github.io/).

 > We introduce a general diffusion synchronization framework for generating diverse visual content, including ambiguous images, panorama images, 3D mesh textures, and 3D Gaussian splats textures, using a pretrained image diffusion